incoresemi/river_core/docs/source/installation.rst

    $ mkdir ~/myquickstart

-You can install some of the pre-built plugins from the `Gitlab Repo <https://gitlab.com/incoresemi/river-framework/core-verification/river_core_plugins.git>`_
+You can install some of the pre-built plugins from the `Plugin Repo <https://gitlab.com/incoresemi/river-framework/core-verification/river_core_plugins.git>`_

 .. code-block:: console